 - Cream the cream cheese in a large bowl until smooth.
 Add both sugars, flour, spices, salt, and vanilla.
 Mix until everything is incorporated.
 Add the eggs, one at a time, mixing well after each addition.
 Add the pumpkin, mixing well.

 - Pour the cheese mixture on top of the prepared crust.
-Bake at 325° or until the center barely jiggles when the pan is touched.
+Bake at 325° for 55-65 minutes or until the center barely jiggles when the pan is touched.
 Cool completely to room temperature, and then cover and chill 8 hours (or overnight) in the refrigerator before serving.